thorning/node-mailchimp/README.md

 # node-mailchimp

-Mailchimp api wrapper for v3 of the mailchimp api, with batch handling
+Mailchimp api wrapper for v3 of the mailchimp api, with batch handling.
+Supports both promise and callback handling.

 ```javascript
 var Mailchimp = require('mailchimp-api-v3')